 I’m here today to talk about taking control of code quality.
-I’ve been managing software development teams for over 15 years and what I hear again and again in these teams is engineering saying, “I’m not allowed to spend sufficient time on code”.
+I’ve been managing software development teams for over 15 years and what I hear again and again in these teams is people in engineering positions saying, “I’m not allowed to spend sufficient time on code quality”.

 There are a whole range of reasons why people say this.

 Some of those reasons are external.
 Perhaps they’re feeling under pressure of deadlines, perhaps from the product manager they’re working with or the CEO of the company or their CTO.
 Perhaps it’s about reward and thanks in the company you’re working in.
 We tend to get thanks when we solve problems that people can see, rather than when we do the invisible work of improving code quality.
 That inevitably guides some of our behaviours.

 Some of the reasons are internal.
 We are often motivated by making software work and we enjoy getting software working and solving problems.
 But tidying up after ourselves is sometimes less enjoyable, less rewarding.
 Sometimes we say this because we’re not sure how to improve code quality.
 I have to hold my hand up and say that I have done this in the past.
 I’ve said I’m not allowed to spend sufficient time on code quality when what I really meant was I don’t know how to improve code quality.

 I have a question for you.